Nilhcem/nilhcem.github.io/_posts/2017-03-20-android-things-toy-hacking.md

 <br>

 We are going to bare all those wires, and plug them into an **L298N Dual Motor Controller**.<br>
-If you want more info on that, I wrote [an article here][self-promotion] that explains why the L298N is useful, and how to connect everything to the Android Things board.<br>
+For more info on that part, I wrote [an article here][self-promotion] that explains why the L298N is useful, and how to connect everything to the Android Things board.<br>

 ![L298N][pic5_l298n]{: .center-image }
 <br>